Turkey–United States relations: Libya (Intervention)

+Libya showed Ankara's new policy toward the Arab Middle East: leading the world in dropping dictators in favor of the pro-democracy movements, from Egypt to Libya to Syria.

 Iran (nuclear deal, arms embargo, oil trading controversy)

 In May 2009, after parliamentary debates in Belgium and Germany called for the removal of the nuclear weapons stationed in their military bases, questions were subsequently raised over the reportedly continuing presence of B61 nuclear bombs stationed at the Incirlik Air Base as part of NATO's nuclear sharing program.
-Bilkent University Professor Mustafa Kibaroğlu speculated that if the Obama administration would have pressed for the withdrawal of these weapons, which Turkey wished to maintain, then Turkey-U.S. relations could have been strained.
+Bilkent University Professor Mustafa Kibaroğlu speculated that if the Obama administration had pressed for the withdrawal of these weapons, which Turkey wished to maintain, then Turkey-U.S. relations could have been strained.
 In October 2009, President Obama sent a proposal (nuclear deal framework) to Erdoğan during the heated discussions in the U.S. on nuclear weapons in Turkey.
 However, before the completion of the framework, Turkish and Iranian diplomats were discussing a preliminary nuclear deal, which would be named the Tehran Declaration.
 In April 2010, while Turkish and Iranian diplomats were working on a deal, Washington stepped up its efforts to impose a new round of sanctions on Iran over its nuclear program (Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010).
-Iran agreed to the "Tehran Declaration" after China and Russia were in accord with the prepared UN sanctions on Iran (declared as a tactical move).
-In May 2010, non-permanent members of the Security Council Turkey and Brazil announced the "Tehran Declaration."
+Iran agreed to the "Tehran Declaration" after China and Russia agreed to the prepared UN sanctions on Iran (described as a 'tactical move').
+In May 2010, non-permanent members of the Security Council, Turkey and Brazil, announced the "Tehran Declaration."
 The Tehran Declaration was a fuel-swap deal.
 It stipulated that medical isotopes (a humanitarian need of Iran) could be produced by 20-percent-enriched nuclear fuel, which was to be provided to only one research reactor.
 The research reactor in question was the Tehran Research Reactor, which was supplied by the U.S. under the Atoms for Peace program.
 In exchange, Tehran would transfer 1,200 kilograms of low-enriched uranium to Turkey.
-On May 17, 2010, Brazil, Iran and Turkey signed a tri-partite Joint Declaration asserting that a nuclear fuel exchange could lead to peace.
+On May 17, 2010, Brazil, Iran and Turkey signed a tripartite Joint Declaration asserting that a nuclear fuel exchange could lead to peace.
 The U.S. discarded the agreement because "it did not address the continued production of uranium enriched to 20 percent inside Iranian territory."

 2010: Tehran Declaration, Turkey and Brazil.

 2015: the signing of INDF, 5 years after the "Tehran Declaration."

 2018: Ground-breaking of the Akkuyu Nuclear Power Plant.